 - Massive publications like Business Insider put their premium content behind a paywall.

-- Online communities like Keto Connect help their members optimise their lifestyles according to the ketogenic diet.
+- Online communities like Keto Connect help their members optimize their lifestyles according to the ketogenic diet.

 - Creators like Evan Puschack (of The Nerdwriter fame) make at least $3K per video using Patreon.